hj-n/ltnc/README.md

 ## Installation & Usage

-Due to anonymity issue, Label-T&C will be served via `pip` after the academic paper appears in the peer-reviewed journal or conference!!
+Label-T&C will be served via `pip` after the academic paper appears in the peer-reviewed journal or conference!!
 Currently, you can clone the repository and directly call the function

 ```python